When to Euthanize an Aggressive Dog

 More Resources for Dog Owners

-Facebook Group: Losing Lulu (A support group for dog owners who have had to make the decision to euthanize a dog for behavior)
+Facebook Group: Losing Lulu (A support group for dog owners who have made the heartbreaking decision to euthanize a dog for behavior)

 Lap of Love: Behavioral Euthanasia Support Group (Held on the 4th Wednesday of every month; pre-register up to 12 days in advance)